vonkanehoffen/wix-style-react/docs/FAQ/README.md

 import Button from 'wix-style-react/Button';
 ```

-`import`ing a component directly from `dist/src` is strongly disencouraged.
+`import`ing a component directly from `dist/src` is strongly prohibited.

 #### Making Server-Side-Rendering (SSR) work